OPERA-Cal-Val/calval-CSLC/README.md

 6. [Contributors](#contributors)

 ## Setup
+There are two approaches to validate the OPERA Coregistered Single-Look Complex (<B>CSLC</B>) products and ensure the products meet the specified requirements: (1) Absolute Location Error (<B>ALE</B>) estimation through point-target analysis using corner reflectors network in North America and (2) Relative Location Error (<B>RLE</B>) estimation by cross-correlating pairs of OPERA CSLC products.

+1. Installing the python dependencies to run the ALE notebooks

-Refer to `environment.yml` for an explicit list of software dependencies.
+Refer to `environment_ALE.yml` for an explicit list of software dependencies.

 ### Installing With Conda